Edniesha Curry

-Edniesha Nicole Curry (born July 9, 1979) is a former assistant coach for the Portland Trail Blazers of the National Basketball Association (NBA).
-She previously played in the Women's National Basketball Association for the Phoenix Mercury and the Los Angeles Sparks.
+Edniesha Nicole Curry (born July 9, 1979) is an American basketball coach who is head coach of the Virgin Islands men's national team, and coaches for Athletes Unlimited.
+She is a former assistant coach for the Portland Trail Blazers of the National Basketball Association (NBA).
+Prior to her coaching career, she played in the Women's National Basketball Association for the Phoenix Mercury and the Los Angeles Sparks.

 Early life

 Curry attended Palmdale High School in Palmdale, CA. She was a four-sport athlete at Palmdale, lettering three times in basketball, three times in track, two times in tennis, and once in cross country.
 Curry later attended California State University Northridge where she graduated as the all time leader in 3-point baskets.
 She then transferred to the University of Oregon in 2000 where she received a degree in sociology.
 She received a Pacific Conference honorable mention in her first season with their women's basketball team in 2002, in which she averaged 9.8 points per game and accumulated 104 assists throughout the season.

 In 2002, Curry was drafted by the WNBA's Charlotte Sting.
 She spent eight years as a professional athlete, playing for the Sting, the Phoenix Mercury, the Los Angeles Sparks, and for teams in Europe and the Middle East as well.